-JDRF Type One Summit brings together a stellar team of T1D experts, healthcare professionals, and researchers to share their expertise on the latest treatments, research breakthroughs, and the psychosocial aspects of living (and thriving) with T1D.
+JDRF Type One Summit brings together a stellar team of T1D experts, healthcare professionals, and researchers to share their expertise on the latest treatments, technology updates, and the psychosocial aspects of living (and thriving) with T1D.
 Information stations will be open throughout the day for you to learn about research and clinical trials, and meet with medical device partners.

 Whether you are dealing with a new diagnosis, have lived with T1D for many years, or care for someone with T1D, you’ll find value (and some new friends) at the Summit.
 JDRF Type One Summit caters for children, teens and adults with T1D, as well as parents, grandparents and carers.
-Kids (5+) can join our all-day activities program, or attend the sessions with carers.
+Kids (5+) can join our all-day activities program with sessions designed for kids/teens having limited spots.

-We would like to acknowledge and thank Abbott for generously supporting the JDRF Type One Summit as our 2018 presenting sponsor.
+We would like to acknowledge and thank Abbott for generously supporting the JDRF Type One Summit as our 2020 principle sponsor.

 For information on accommodation and parking, please visit the FAQ section.